 - Alert Types: Select the alert types to send to this Destination.

 - Log Type: By default, we will send alerts from all log types.
 Specify log types here if you want to only send alerts from specific log types.

-- Any Alert Status changes made via Panther will also be added as a comment within the associated Jira ticket.
-Any updates made in Jira will not sync back to Panther.
+- Any alert status changes made in Panther will also be added as a comment on the associated Jira issue.

 - If you have custom transition rules in your Jira project workflows, Panther may not be able to transition the ticket from one status to the next.

 - If the status of a Jira issue is updated in Jira, the status will not sync back to Panther.

 - One-Way Assignee Syncing: When this field set to

 ON, when the assignee of a Panther alert is updated (in the Panther Console or via the Panther API), the assignee of the corresponding Jira issue is also updated.One-way assignee syncing for Jira issues is in open beta starting with Panther version 1.75, and is available to all customers.
 Please share any bug reports and feature requests with your Panther support team.